reduxjs/redux/docs/introduction/Ecosystem.md

 For an extensive list of everything related to Redux, we recommend [Awesome Redux](https://github.com/xgrommx/awesome-redux).
 It contains examples, boilerplates, middleware, utility libraries, and more.
 [React/Redux Links](https://github.com/markerikson/react-redux-links) contains tutorials and other useful resources for anyone learning React or Redux, and [Redux Ecosystem Links](https://github.com/markerikson/redux-ecosystem-links) lists many Redux-related libraries and addons.

 On this page we will only feature a few of them that the Redux maintainers have vetted personally.
-Don’t let this discourage you from trying the rest of them!
+Don't let this discourage you from trying the rest of them!
 The ecosystem is growing too fast, and we have a limited time to look at everything.
-Consider these the “staff picks”, and don’t hesitate to submit a PR if you’ve built something wonderful with Redux.
+Consider these the “staff picks”, and don't hesitate to submit a PR if you've built something wonderful with Redux.

 ## Learning Redux